realms-team/solserver/README.md

 ## Compression

-The basestation MAY compress the HTTP body before sending it to the server, resulting in reduce bandwidth utilization.
+The basestation MAY compress the HTTP body before sending it to the server, resulting in reduced bandwidth utilization.
 When doing so, the basestation MUST use the `gzip` utility and add the `Content-Encoding: gzip` HTTP header to the request.

 ## Base URI